Bharadwajreddy1406/CelebrateMate/README.md

 # Birthday_wishing_App_flutter
-A simple Birthday wishing app with flutter for my friend who is an enthusiast in space
+A simple Birthday wishing app with flutter for my friend who is enthusiastic in space related facts

-An interactive layout with background images as carousel
+An interactive layout with background images as a carousel

 Used flutter
-glassmorphism
+glass morphism
 htttp
-dart:io
+dart: io
 url_launcher
-googlefonts
+google fonts

 versions are available in pubspec.yaml